 Notes and substitutions

-- Sugar: Unlike other quick pickles, Achara typically has a sweet brine.
-You can always adjust the sweetness to suit your taste.
+- Sugar: Unlike other quick pickles, achara typically has a sweet brine.
+You can easily adjust the amount of sugar depending on how sweet you like it.

 How to make this recipe

 Step 1: Slice 2 pounds of green papaya into thin matchsticks.
-You can make Lumpiang Sariwa (Fresh Spring Rolls) with the rest of the papaya.
+You can make Lumpiang Sariwa (fresh spring rolls) with the rest of the papaya.
+If you notice a lot of sap, give it a quick rinse under cold water using a colander or strainer—no need to soak it.

 You can also use a (1a)julienne slicer or a (1b)julienne peeler.